Marius-PA/ComputerScienceNotes/2023_Notes/week06-12_november/ascii_and_unicode.md

                         detect but also correct (most) errors that occur during data transmission disadvantage
-                        data is being tripled to check, so much slower and takes much longer an additional least or most <br> significant bit that is <br> used to detect errors Checking wether the summation <br> of 1s, including the <br> parity bit, is odd or even
+                        data is being tripled to check, so much slower and takes much longer

 ```

 # Transmissions